Our History: Becoming The Center For Spectrum Services

 The Children’s Annex was also taking a prominent advisory position within New York State by participating in various panels, boards, and task forces that provided guidance on policy and clinical practice guidelines.
 The schools in Kingston and Ellenville, as well as the community-based program, were serving 150 students annually by 2000.
 These students came from counties and districts throughout the Hudson Valley, and the school was providing a wide range of services and referrals to families and individuals within the community.

-In 2004, The Children’s Annex expanded to include a diagnostic and consultative clinic for the entire community.
-The clinic provides state-of-the-art diagnostic services and evaluations for individuals of all ages, and offers trainings and seminars to public schools and agencies working with people with ASDs.
-Phase I of another successful capital campaign was completed in the fall of 2007, and resulted in a new extension to the Kingston facility to accommodate the new clinic.
+In 2004, The Children’s Annex expanded to include a diagnostic and consultative Outreach Program for the entire community.
+The program provides state-of-the-art diagnostic services and evaluations for individuals of all ages, and offers trainings and seminars to public schools and agencies working with people with ASDs.
+Phase I of another successful capital campaign was completed in the fall of 2007, and resulted in a new extension to the Kingston facility to accommodate the new Outreach Services.

 A New, More Fitting Name